ElizBoahen/Projects_By_Eli/README.md

 I worked.
 It worked.
 It was just a few updates, but I made them.
 I hyperlinked some images in my sketch book, added a dash of spice to the landing page, and updated my "About Me" status.
 I want to do more but I'll stop for now.
 At least this is a goo sign that I'm exited to do more :)
+- Log Update 2

+Note, Don't push after 1am.
+There will be spelling errors in your commit messages . . .
+That's it for the morning.
+I may stop by later tonight.
+If not tomorrow morning again :)

   - Eli